Culture: Change

 Cultures are externally affected via contact between societies, which may also produce—or inhibit—social shifts and changes in cultural practices.
 War or competition over resources may impact technological development or social dynamics.
 Additionally, cultural ideas may transfer from one society to another, through diffusion or acculturation.
 In diffusion, the form of something (though not necessarily its meaning) moves from one culture to another.
 For example, Western restaurant chains and culinary brands sparked curiosity and fascination to the Chinese as China opened its economy to international trade in the late 20th-century.
 "Stimulus diffusion" (the sharing of ideas) refers to an element of one culture leading to an invention or propagation in another.
-"Direct borrowing," on the other hand, tends to refer to technological or tangible diffusion from one culture to another.
+"Direct borrowing", on the other hand, tends to refer to technological or tangible diffusion from one culture to another.
 Diffusion of innovations theory presents a research-based model of why and when individuals and cultures adopt new ideas, practices, and products.

 Acculturation has different meanings.
-Still, in this context, it refers to the replacement of traits of one culture with another, such as what happened to certain Native American tribes and many indigenous peoples across the globe during the process of colonization.
-Related processes on an individual level include assimilation (adoption of a different culture by an individual) and transculturation.
+Still, in this context, it refers to the replacement of traits of one culture with another, such as what happened to certain Native American tribes and many indigenous peoples across the globe during colonization.
+Related processes on an individual level include assimilation and transculturation.
 The transnational flow of culture has played a major role in merging different cultures and sharing thoughts, ideas, and beliefs.